-Apply online and arrange for confidential reports (using the form provided) from two referees who know you to be sent directly to the College Admissions Manager by email or 02 9394 5000.
+Apply online and arrange for confidential reports (using the form provided) from two references to be sent directly to the College Admissions Manager by email or 02 9394 5000.

-At least one reference must be academic – a suitable person to give an academic reference would be a senior teacher, school principal, lecturer or tutor.
-The second reference can be a personal reference – a suitable person to give a personal reference would be a priest or community leader, boarding supervisor, careers advisor, employer or coach.
-Please do not ask a family member for a reference as these are of limited value.
+At least one reference must be academic (a senior teacher, school principal, lecturer or tutor) and the second reference can be a personal reference (a Priest or community leader, boarding supervisor, careers advisor, employer or coach).
+References from family members are not acceptable.

 Please note that the application fee of $175.00 is non-refundable.
 A $25 concessional application fee is available.